Home vs. In-Center Dialysis: Understanding Your Treatment Options

 - More flexibility—Dialysis can be done at home on your own schedule.

-- better health outcomes—Frequent dialysis helps remove more waste and excess fluid, keeping blood levels stable.
+- Better health outcomes—Frequent dialysis helps remove more waste and excess fluid, keeping blood levels stable.

 - Fewer dietary and fluid restrictions—Patients can often drink more fluids and eat a less restrictive diet.